filoxen/threads/README.md

 A FastAPI service for reuploading clothing assets to Roblox groups, used in *Filoxen Research Facilities*.
 This app fetches clothing from existing Roblox assets and reuploads them to a target group.

+## Disclaimer

+This tool uses Roblox's APIs in a way that violates their Terms of Service.
+Roblox may moderate or ban accounts that use this.
+Use at your own risk.
+This is beta software with potential issues.
+It's generally a good idea to not run it if you do not understand the source code.

 ## Prerequisites

 - Python 3.13+